Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “I know, I have had it for 16 years.”

 The whole journey was punctuated with Eostre’s pronouncements and interjections.
-Ella had occasionally been a little annoyed when she had sat on a train and there was a mother with an insupressible five year old child asking questions, pointing things out in a constant stream.
-Never again will I think badly of them she thought to herself.
-Eostre didn’t sem to hear all her thoughts, just the ones directed at her, which was probably just as well.
+Ella had occasionally been a little annoyed when she had sat on a train, and there was a mother with an insuppressible five-year-old child asking questions, pointing things out in a constant stream.
+Never again will I think badly of them, she thought to herself.
+Eostre didn’t seem to hear all her thoughts, just the ones directed at her, which was probably just as well.

 “Seen loads.”